RobotLocomotion/drake/drake/doc/from_source.rst

      cd drake-distro
      ./externals/gurobi/gurobi604/linux64/bin/grbgetkey [key-number]

 where ``[key-number]`` is the number you were given when you obtained a license from Gurobi.
-You should now have a function Gurobi to use with Drake.
+You should now have a functioning Gurobi to use with Drake.

 Mandatory platform specific instructions
 ========================================